Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display

-Several methods have been proposed to circumvent this problem by employing dynamic feedback in the form of eye tracking\cite{choi2020holographic}, spatial integration with multiple SLMs\cite{hahn2008wide}, and temporal integration with laser arrays\cite{lee2020wide}.
+Several methods have been proposed to circumvent this problem, including dynamic feedback in the form of eye tracking\cite{choi2020holographic}, spatial integration with multiple SLMs\cite{hahn2008wide}, and temporal integration with laser arrays\cite{lee2020wide} or fast switching digital micromirror devices\cite{Kim2018ExpandedEH,Hellman2019AngularAS}.
 However, these approaches require additional dynamic components resulting in high complexity, large form factors, precise timing constraints, and incur additional power consumption.
 Timing is especially critical for eye tracking solutions as poor latency can result in motion sickness\cite{Wetzstein2010OpticalIP}.
 Rewritable photopolymers are promising alternatives to SLMs for holographic displays, however, they are limited by low refresh rates\cite{blanche2010holographic,tay2008updatable}.
 Microelectromechanical systems have low pixel counts and bit depth\cite{ersumo2020micromirror}.
+Researchers have also proposed to make trade-offs within the limited \'{e}tendue of existing holographic displays, such as trading spatial resolution for depth resolution\cite{Dorrah2023LightSF} and optimizing for coherent versus incoherent interference\cite{Yang2022DiffractionengineeredHB}, but these methods do not change the total \'{e}tendue of the display.